-Restoration management for 7130 Blanket bogs ( if active bog) in this SAC is required, as the conservation objective for the habitat is to restore favourable conservation condition here.
-Areas that might be restored to the priority habitat active blanket bog could include inactive bog, bare eroding bog and recent cutover bog, and also areas of drained deep peat or older cutovers which currently support other types of vegetation such as heath.
-These latter areas may currently thus be classified as other Annex I habitats (e.g. 4010, 4030).
-Restoration of priority 7130 habitat may therefore result in loss in the area and distribution of other Annex I habitats that are Qualifying Interests.
-If such scenarios are identified by restoration management plans, the conservation objectives for these other Qualifying Interests should be amended accordingly.
+Areas that may be restored to the priority Annex I habitat active blanket bog could include for example inactive bog; bare eroding bog; and recently cutover bog; but also areas of drained deep peat or older cutovers that may now be dominated by heath vegetation.
+These latter areas may currently be mapped as other Annex I habitats (e.g. heath habitats 4010, 4030) on the basis of current vegetation composition.
+Restoration of priority 7130 habitat could therefore result in reduction in area and distribution of such Annex I habitats which may be Qualifying Interests also.
+If such scenarios are identified during the process of developing restoration management plans, the conservation objectives for these Qualifying Interests should be adjusted as necessary.